A geometric Schur functor: Dramatis Personae

 For any commutative $\CM$-algebra $R$, the $R$-points of $\gg_d$ is the set of endomorphisms of the free $R$-module $R^d$.
 The $R$-points of the quotient stack $[\gg_d/G_d]$ is the groupoid whose objects are endomorphisms of locally free $R$-modules of rank $d$ and morphisms are isomorphisms between such pairs.

-Let $\NC_d \subset \gg_d$ denote the nilpotent cone, the variety parameterizing nilpotent endomorphisms of $\CM^d$.
-For $R$ a commutative $\CM$-algebra, the set of $R$-points of $\NC$ is the set of nilpotent endomorphisms of $R^d$ and the groupoid of $R$-points of $[\NC_d/G_d]$ consists of nilpotent endomorphisms of locally free $R$-modules of rank $d$ and isomorphism between them.
+Let $\NC_d \subset \gg_d$ denote the nilpotent cone, the variety parametrizing nilpotent endomorphisms of $\CM^d$.
+For $R$ a commutative $\CM$-algebra, the set of $R$-points of $\NC_d$ is the set of nilpotent endomorphisms of $R^d$ and the groupoid of $R$-points of $[\NC_d/G_d]$ consists of nilpotent endomorphisms of locally free $R$-modules of rank $d$ and isomorphisms between them.

 We will be interested in the category $P_{G_d}(\NC_d;k)$ of equivariant perverse sheaves on the nilpotent cone.
-The $G_d$-orbits stratify $\NC$ and the orbits are labelled by partitions of $d$ according to the Jordan decomposition.
+The $G_d$-orbits in $\NC_d$ are equivariantly simply connected and labeled by partitions of $d$ according to the Jordan decomposition.